 David J. Climenhaga (Photo: Olav Rokne).

-David J. Climenhaga is a journalist and commentator who has worked as a staff reporter and editor for the Globe and Mail and Calgary Herald, and whose work has appeared in many other publications.
-He lives in Alberta.
-Most Alberta Politics posts are also published on the national publication, rabble.ca, where the blog has been hosted as “Alberta Diary” since 2010.
+David J. Climenhaga is a commentator and former journalist who has worked as a staff reporter and editor for the Globe and Mail and Calgary Herald, and whose work has appeared in many other publications.
+He lives in Alberta, where he advises the United Nurses of Alberta on communications.
+He is a former communications director of the Alberta Union of Provincial Employees.
+Most Alberta Politics posts are also published on the national publication, Rabble.ca, where the blog has been hosted as “Alberta Diary” since 2010.
 In addition, some posts are published with permission by TheTyee.ca.

 Join the Conversation